 We’ve heard from many of our users—from startups to public companies—that their engineering teams increasingly rely on multiple microservices to interact with and use Stripe’s API.
 You can now restrict each of these services to the minimum required set of permissions to reduce risk.
 For example, a data analytics service may be allowed to only read charges on a Stripe account, or the backend for customer support software may be able to exclusively issue refunds, but not alter customer information.
 Businesses can also use this feature to define restricted access and safely share data when working with third-party partners.

 You can generate an API key with restricted access from the Dashboard today.
-We’re also beta testing the ability to generate these keys programmatically via the API.
-If you’re interested in this feature, please get in touch.

 We hope these features help your business keep your Stripe account safe.
 You can also check out our security guide to learn about more ways to keep your Stripe integration secure.